Amazon Music & HNHH Present "Heavy Rotation"

 HotNewHipHop has teamed up with Amazon Music to launch a new four-part video series dubbed "Heavy Rotation," inspired by Amazon Music's new hip-hop heavy playlist, Rap Rotation.

-As part of the series we linked up with four artists, including A Boogie, to find out what five tracks are in their Heavy Rotation.
+As part of the series we linked up with four artists, including Smokepurpp, to find out what five tracks are in their Heavy Rotation.

 Updated each week, Amazon Music's Rap Rotation features the best in what’s moving in hip-hop, from the biggest new releases to the latest hits from rising talent including Cardi B, YG, J Cole and more.